-On December 1, 2011, the Court (Judge Shira A. Scheindlin) granted the Prosecutor-Defendants' motion to dismiss all claims against them.
-On May 2, 2012, the Court allowed the Eighth Amendment claim regarding SHU confinement to proceed, although rejecting all the other claims.
-Putting a prisoner in the SHU for two years for this disciplinary offense might well constitute cruel and unusual punishment, the court held.
+On December 1, 2011, U.S. District Judge Shira A. Scheindlin granted the defendants' motion to dismiss all claims against them.
+On May 2, 2012, the Court allowed the Eighth Amendment claim regarding SHU confinement to proceed, rejecting all other claims.
+Judge Scheindlin held that a prisoner in the SHU for two years for this disciplinary offense might well constitute cruel and unusual punishment.

-On June 26, 2012, the Court granted in part Defendants' motion to reconsider, dismissing all claims against one of the defendants for lack of personal involvement in the alleged conduct.
+On June 26, 2012, Judge Scheindlin granted in part Defendants' motion to reconsider, dismissing all claims against one of the defendants for lack of personal involvement in the alleged conduct.
 However, Judge Scheindlin elaborated her thinking on the SHU issue, and declined to grant qualified immunity to the remaining defendants at that point.
-The court held: "His placement in the SHU for such a time period was grossly disproportionate to the non-violent violation that he was found to have committed.
+Judge Scheindlin noted that the plaintiff's "placement in the SHU for such a time period was grossly disproportionate to the non-violent violation that he was found to have committed.
 He has therefore stated a plausible claim that defendants violated his Eighth Amendment right to be free from cruel and unusual punishment."
-(The Court also accepted Plaintiff's amended complaint for filing; it incorporated the Court's May 2 rulings and waived any challenge that would affect the length of his confinement.)
+(Judge Scheindlin also accepted the plaintiff's amended complaint; it incorporated the Court's May 2 rulings and waived any challenge that would affect the length of his confinement.)

-At this point, the New York Civil Liberties Union (assisted by students from the NYU Civil Rights Clinic) entered the case as the plaintiff's counsel, filing an appearance on August 23, 2012.
+On August 23, 2012, the New York Civil Liberties Union (assisted by students from the NYU Civil Rights Clinic) filed an appearance to represent the plaintiff.
 They filed an amended complaint on December 6, 2012.
 It dealt only with the issue of isolation, but broadened the action, framing it as a challenge to the constitutionality of "New York State's practice of arbitrarily sentencing tens of thousands of incarcerated individuals to months and years of extreme isolation and solitary confinement for alleged infractions that often present no threat to prison safety."
-The complaint alleges that New York State uses extreme isolation as punishment more than any other prison system in the United States--4,300 prisoners on any given day live in isolation (some for years at a stretch), "imposed as a sanction for offenses as minor as 'untidy cell or person,' 'unfastened long hair,' 'littering,' and 'unreported illness.'"
-And the conditions in isolation are physically and mentally damaging.
-This violates the Eighth Amendment and the Due Process Clause, the complaint claims.
+The complaint alleged that New York State uses extreme isolation as punishment more than any other prison system in the United States—4,300 prisoners on any given day live in isolation (some for years at a stretch), "imposed as a sanction for offenses as minor as 'untidy cell or person,' 'unfastened long hair,' 'littering,' and 'unreported illness.'"
+The complaint claimed that the conditions in isolation are physically and mentally damaging and violated the Eighth Amendment and the Due Process Clause of the Fourteenth Amendment.

-On February 19, 2014, the case settled, by entry of a stipulated stay of the litigation, during which the parties will reform the NY segregation system.
-The only remedy for violation of the stipulation is vacating the stay and proceeding with the litigation.
-The reforms included are:
+On February 19, 2014, the parties agreed to a stipulated stay of the litigation, during which the parties would work to reform the New York segregation system.
+The remedy for violation of the stipulation is vacating the stay and proceeding with the litigation.
+The reforms included:

-A) Alternative to SHU sanctions for prisoners under 18.
+• An alternative to SHU sanctions for prisoners under the age of 18;

-B) A presumption against SHU sanctions for pregnant prisoners.
+• A presumption against SHU sanctions for pregnant prisoners;

-C) Alternatives to SHU sanctions for prisoners with significant intellectual disabilities, entitled "Correctional Alternative Rehabilitation."
-This will include several hours per day of out-of-cell group programming.
+• Alternatives to SHU sanctions for prisoners with significant intellectual disabilities (entitled "Correctional Alternative Rehabilitation") which included several hours per day of out-of-cell group programming;

-E) New guidelines, policies, and training for confinement sanctions in prison disciplinary hearings.
+• New guidelines, policies, and training for confinement sanctions in prison disciplinary hearings; and

-and F) Immediately increasing outdoor exercise time at several facilities, and providing headphones and "in-cell study packets" at others. - 02/19/2014
+• Immediately increasing outdoor exercise time at several facilities, and providing headphones and "in-cell study packets" at others.